cybernova/DNSaxfr/README.md

 ***Options:***

 ```
+-b              Batch mode, useful for making the output readable when saved in a file
 -c COUNTRY_CODE Test Alexa top 500 sites by country
 -f FILE         Alexa's top 1M sites .csv file.
 To use in conjuction with -m option
 -h              Display the help and exit